Sri Lanka

 If you didn’t get to spot a leopard on your first safari, there is the opportunity to return to return to Wilpattu this morning.

-Day 5 Dambulla
+Day 5 Sigiriya

 Read More

-Day 6 Sigiriya & Minneriya National Park
+Day 6 Polonnaruwa & Minneriya National Park

 In the afternoon head to Minneriya National Park for a safari.
 The park is famous for its large herds of wild elephants and you can get remarkably close to the huge herds.
 These are sometimes 150-200 strong.